 - Letter of Recommendation Form (docx)

 - Travel Support for students attending conferences and RSCA Application to support students in research, scholarship & creative activities.

 Applicants are required to have a Baccalaureate degree with a major in Psychology and a grade point average (GPA) of 3.0 to be eligible for the Forensic Option.
 Non-majors in Psychology should see below.
 Applicants with a GPA of 2.75 to 3.0 must present evidence that they are committed to and qualified for graduate work.
 This evidence could include (but is not limited to) relevant experience, or GRE scores with an Advanced Psychology Score of 550 or higher.
 Applicants with a GPA below 2.75 will not be considered.

-Interested applicants should review our FAQ's.
-For other questions or if you need clarification on any aspect of the application process for the Forensic Option, you can contact the Department of Psychology at (323) 343-2272 or contact the program Director, Dr. Mitchell Eisen at (323) 343-5006.
+Interested applicants should review our Frequently Asked Questions page.
+If your specific question isn't listed or if you need clarification on any aspect of the application process for the Forensic Option, you can contact the Department of Psychology at (323) 343-2272 or contact the program Director, Dr. Mitchell Eisen at (323) 343-5006.
 Dr. Eisen can also be reached via e-mail at email@example.com.

 Prerequisite Program for Non-Psychology Majors